ismir2022/ismir2022.github.io/codeofconduct.md

 ### Scope
 This Code of Conduct applies to all ISMIR 2022 activities including physical and virtual talks, poster sessions, tutorials, workshops, social events, Twitter, and other online media.

-This work, "ISMIR2022 Code of Conduct", is a derivative of ["Conference Code of Conduct"](http://confcodeofconduct.com/) by [Conference Code of Conduct](https://github.com/confcodeofconduct), licensed under a [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/deed.en_US).
+This work, "ISMIR 2022 Code of Conduct", is a derivative of ["Conference Code of Conduct"](http://confcodeofconduct.com/) by [Conference Code of Conduct](https://github.com/confcodeofconduct), licensed under a [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/deed.en_US).
 We also adapt content from the [SPE-Inspiring Plastics Professionals Virtual Meetings Conduct Policy](https://www.4spe.org/i4a/pages/index.cfm?pageID=5720).
 "ISMIR 2022 Code of Conduct" is licensed under a [Creative Commons Attribution 3.0 Unported License](https://creativecommons.org/licenses/by/3.0/deed.en_US) by ISMIR 2022.